louisfelix/azure-health-exporter/README.md

 Metric | Description
 ------ | -----------
-resource_health_availability_up | Resource health availability that relies on signals from different Azure services to assess whether a resource is healthy
+resource_health_availability_up | [Resource health](https://docs.microsoft.com/en-us/azure/service-health/resource-health-overview) availability that relies on signals from different Azure services to assess whether a resource is healthy.
+This UP metric is 0 if availability status is `Unavailable`, and is 1 otherwise. azure_tag_info | Tags of the Azure resource

 ## Contributing